MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrating-from-ad-rms-to-azure-rights-management-softwarekey-to-hsmkey.md

 # Step 2: Software-protected key to HSM-protected key migration

+These instructions are part of the [migration path from AD RMS to Azure Rights Management](migrating-from-ad-rms-to-azure-rights-management.md), and are applicable only if your AD RMS key is software-protected and you want to migrate to Azure Rights Management with a HSM-protected tenant key.

+If this is not your chosen configuration scenario, go back to [Step 2.
+Export configuration data from AD RMS and import it to Azure RMS](migrating-from-ad-rms-to-azure-rights-management.md#step-2-export-configuration-data-from-ad-rms-and-import-it-to-azure-rms) and choose a different configuration.

 It’s a three-part procedure to import the AD RMS configuration to Azure RMS, to result in your Azure RMS tenant key that is managed by you (BYOK).

 You must first extract your server licensor certificate (SLC) key from the configuration data and transfer the key to an on-premises Thales HSM, then package and transfer your HSM key to Azure RMS, and then import the configuration data.